OpenEarable/earXplore/README.md

 ```venv
 pip install -r requirements.txt
 ```
-To host your own version of the project locally type:
+To host your own version of the project locally, type:
 ```terminal
 flask run --debug
 ```